manthelt/ECE434FinalProject/ReadMe.md

 - Button input via gpio

 #### Creating Sound
+- While in manual mode, user hits the keys with connected wire
+- Software reads in analog voltage input via /sys/bus/iio
+- That analog voltage value corresponds to a frequency that is then played
 ***This section talks about how the sound is created

 #### Start Up